momentum-xyz/contracts/docs/Odyssey.md

 All the rewards are paid using new minted tokens, according to the inflation and staking rate.
 (Please, consult the Litepaper for the technical details)

 ### Description
+The Staking contract allows addresses to stake in Odysseys.
+All the funds are kept by the contract and can be reclaimed by the users when unstaking.
+A trusted third party calculate the rewards and updates the structures.

 ### UML Class Diagram
 ![Staking UML](./images/stake.png)